 Co-Chairs will publish a meeting agenda at least 24 hours in advance of each meeting.

-It is expected that review team members who miss meetings will listen to the recordings of any meetings missed prior to attending the next meeting.
+It is expected that review team members who are unable to attend meetings (face to face or online) will listen to the recordings of any meetings missed prior to attending the next meeting.

 Decisions and action items from a meeting shall be published to the SSR2-RT wiki and email distribution list by staff within 24 hours of the meeting.